- M.M., Master of Music, Indiana University, 1999

 - B.A., Bachelor of Arts, Indiana University, 1997

-Kimberly Carballo is senior lecturer in music in chamber and collaborative music and coordinating opera coach for IU Jacobs School of Music Opera and Ballet Theater at the Indiana University Jacobs School of Music.
+Kimberly Carballo is senior lecturer in music in chamber and collaborative music, and director of the Jacobs Virtual Academy at the Indiana University Jacobs School of Music.
 She joined the Chamber and Collaborative Music Department in 2016, its inaugural year.

 She is a founding member of the Amity Trio, a chamber ensemble that commissions and performs new music in order to amplify underrepresented voices.
 Carballo is also part of the inaugural and ongoing team for Tunaweza Kimuziki (Through Music All is Possible), a project promoting exchange among music educators, scholars, and performers in Kenya and the U.S.

-She earned a Bachelor of Arts degree from Indiana University (Individualized Major Program) in Music Theory, and a Master of Music in Music Theory from the Jacobs School of Music.
+Carballo earned a Bachelor of Arts degree from Indiana University (Individualized Major Program) in Music Theory, and a Master of Music in Music Theory from the Jacobs School of Music.
 She studied piano with Michel Block and Christopher Harding, and chamber music with Leonard Hokanson.